eficode-academy/oidc-oauth2-katas/setting-up-keycloak.md

 > ![KeyCloak specify client data](images/keycloak-add-client-confidential-type-anno.png)

-Finally, open the `Advanced Setting` menu almost at the end of the page and change the `Access Toekn Lifespan` to 60 minutes as shown
+Finally, open the `Advanced Setting` menu almost at the end of the page and change the `Access Token Lifespan` to 60 minutes as shown
 below:

 > ![KeyCloak token lifespan](images/keycloak-token-lifespan-anno.png)

-Click save at the end of the page.
+Click `Save` at the end of the page.

 After having changed the client access type to `confidential`, we get a `Credentials` tab in the top menu.
 Select the `Credentials` tab.